thomasclarke1969/documentation/ios/guides/metadata.md

 - (void)setValuesForMetadataKeyPathsWithDictionary:(NSDictionary *)metadata merge:(BOOL)merge;

 /**
- @abstraxct Deletes existing values for the specified key-paths from the metadata.
+ @abstract Deletes existing values for the specified key-paths from the metadata.
  @param keyPaths The key-path to the metadata to be deleted.
  */
 - (void)deleteValuesForMetadataAtKeyPaths:(NSArray *)keyPaths;